Extending Knot Polynomials of Braided Hopf Algebras to Links: Extending to a link invariant

-Recall that $R_{\pm1} \in \End(W)$ where $W$ is a 4-dimensional vector space with $(e_1,e_2,e_3,e_4)$ a basis for $W$.
-We will use not one, but two gradings on the basis of $W$ given by \be \ee It follows by an explicit inspection of the entries of the $R$-matrix that the maps $(R_{\pm 1})^{\pm 1}$ are degree-preserving for both these degrees.
+It follows by an explicit inspection of the entries of the $R$-matrix that the maps $(R_{\pm 1})^{\pm 1}$ are degree-preserving for both these degrees.
 Actually, these gradings are not accidental.
-They follow from the fact that the rank 2 Nichols algebra, which is responsible for the $R$-matrix, has natural gradings.
+They follow from the fact that the rank~2 Nichols algebra, which is responsible for the $R$-matrix, has natural gradings.
 Moreover, a enhancement which preserves these gradings must be diagonal.
-We denote the corresponding RT-functor by $F_{V_1}$ since the corresponding knot polynomial of~\cite{GaKa} was denoted by $V_1$.
+We denote the corresponding RT-functor by $F_{V_1}$ since the corresponding knot polynomial of~\cite{GK:multi} was denoted by $V_1$.